 - This module currently runs:

 - all year (September start)

-The Practice-Based Public Health and Health Promotion Project module enables students to design and conduct a small project in public health relevant to their specific area of practice or interest.
-Students will conduct their project by collecting and interpreting secondary data analysis, and designing a strategy for service improvement by using one particular research method, which can involve, a service evaluation, a health promotion campaign, a project management plan, an audit tool (questionnaire) or a feasibility study.
-A key focus will be on the identification of the social determinants of health at the local area level and design a strategy to improve public health and reduce health inequalities within the service or area of practice and with a view to consolidating transferable skills for future employment in Public Health and Health Promotion.
-The syllabus is informed by the public health core and defined areas established in the Public Health Skills and Knowledge Framework (2013)
+The Practice Based Public Health and Health Promotion Project module will enable you to design and conduct a small project in public health relevant to a specific area of practice or interest.
+You will conduct a project by collecting and interpreting secondary data analysis, and designing an intervention for health improvement using one particular intervention method.
+A key focus will be on the identification of the social determinants of health at the local area level in the UK and on a strategy to improve public health and reduce health inequalities within the area of practice and with a view to consolidating transferable skills for future employment in Public Health and Health Promotion.
+The syllabus is informed by the public health core and defined areas established in the Public Health Skills and Knowledge Framework (2019).

 The module will give you the opportunity to use the learning gained through the Project based Research and Evaluation and the Public Health and Health Promotion modules.
-Within the project guidelines you will be studying independently with support from your supervisor and members of the module team.
-In addition, students will be facilitated in analysing and debating Public Health issues from their practice, using student-centred learning approaches such as self-directed learning and online group discussion.
+Within the project guidelines, you will be studying independently with support from your supervisor and members of the module team.
+In addition, you will analyse and debate Public Health issues from your practice, using student-centred learning approaches such as self-directed learning and online and face-to-face group discussion.

 - all year (September start) - Thursday morning